-Shortlisted applicants will be invited for interview by Friday 8 March 2024 at the latest.
-They will also receive additional information and guidance on the interviews, and a link to more MRC LID Interview Information (see 2022-23 Interview Information here for our more general tips and hints).
+Shortlisted applicants will be invited for interview by Monday 31 March 2025 at the latest.
+They will also receive additional information and guidance on the interviews, and a link to more MRC LID general tips and hints).

-Interviews will take place on Tuesday 19 March 2024.
+Interviews will take place on Monday 7 April 2025.

 Interviews will be held on one day by multiple panels via video meetings.
-Following interview, decisions will be confirmed by email with all details finalised by Monday 1 April 2024 at the latest.
+Following the completion of our interview day/s, decisions will be confirmed by email with all details finalised before mid-April 2025 at the latest.